geeky33/grepreaper/README.md

 ## Overview

-`grepreaper` is an R package designed to enhance file reading capabilities using `grep`.
+`grepreaper` is a R package designed to enhance file reading capabilities using `grep`.
 While R provides many tools for reading files, `grepreaper` bridges the gap by offering powerful functions to:

 - Count the number of records before reading data.
 - Extract records matching specific patterns.